Guides

 A Survey of Temporal Antialiasing Techniques (Lei Yang, Shiqiu Liu, Marco Salvi)

 Reprojecting and accumulating frames tends to be an approximation and invalid pixel data from previous frames is often carried over.
-This leads to loss of complex geometry (grass, twigs, hair, etc), often causing ghosting (translucent edges) and aliasing.
+This leads to loss of complex geometry (grass, twigs, hair, etc), often causing ghosting (translucent edges).

-DLSS and XeSS deal with this using a neural network trained to reject invalid interframe samples.
+• DLSS and XeSS use a neural network trained to reject invalid interframe samples.
 DLSS has shown remarkable improvements over time, producing native-quality output in half the frametime.
-FSR uses an algorithmic approach that can be fine-tuned and adjusted for different scenarios, at times, producing very similar image quality.
-However, it’s a one-fits-all approach, and often struggles with thin objects/geometry.

 Ray Reconstruction gives DLSS an edge in ray tracing, producing higher-quality reflections at the same performance.
-Unlike FSR/XeSS which use hand-tuned denoisers with temporal upsampling, it employs a neurally trained denoiser that filters temporal and spatial frame data, accumulating high-quality pixels and discarding the rest.
+It employs a neurally trained denoiser that filters temporal and spatial frame data, accumulating high-quality pixels and discarding the rest.
 This improves lighting detail and reduces ghosting in fast-paced sequences.

 Cyberpunk 2077: VRAM Usage